UK investigators arrive in India as tributes pour in for plane crash victims

 The Foreign, Commonwealth and Development Office (FCDO) has been in contact with him to offer consular support, Downing Street said.

-The crash site was visited by Indian Prime Minister Narendra Modi on Friday, with video footage showing him talking to Mr Ramesh in hospital.
+The crash site was visited by Prime Minister Narendra Modi, of India, on Friday, with video footage showing him talking to Mr Ramesh in hospital.